-Our existing patients can order lenses by telephone, fax or by emailing but we do not currently accept payment on line.
-We do have the facility to take payment by credit card.
+Our existing patients can order lenses by telephone or emailing us at but we do not currently accept payment on line.
+We do have the facility to take payment via credit card.

 Patients new to us would need to attend for examination before we can supply lenses.

 In emergency, please contact us by telephone (020 7224 5959) and we will try to arrange temporary supplies.

 Mail Order Contact Lenses – Not Necessarily a Good Idea